-The Norco slideout system is a cable driven slide out used typically on towable products.
+The Norco slideout sy'stem is a cable driven slide out used typically on towable products.

-- □ The cables guide the room in or out, while the Accu-Slide mechanism evenly powers the corners keeping the room square. - □ Motors and cables are behind the interior fascia board around the slideout opening. - □ Cables may stretch over time.
-Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment. - \Box Slideout runs off of the DC power in the RV. - □ Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly. - \Box Self-locking motor freezes the room in any position of travel. - □ Slideout is supported by rollers or wear bars not the cables.
+ers the corners keeping the room square.
+Motors and cables are behind the interior fascia board around the slideout opening Cables may stretch over time.
+Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment.
+Slideout runs off the DC power in the RV.
+Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly.
+Self-locking motor freezes the room in any position of travel.
+Slideout is supported by rollers or wear bars not the cables.
 Cables are used to keep the slideout balanced on the rollers.